n3rada/n3rada/README.md

 Try [toboggan](https://github.com/n3rada/toboggan.git) once and you will never want anything else for RCE during security assessments!
 It automatically adapts to diverse Linux environments (including AS/400) through intelligent binary detection (BusyBox, custom paths) and provides built-in actions for file transfers and post-exploitation tasks.

-### Salesforce Experience Cloud

-Salesforce portals are a class of target that existing tools barely scratch.
-Guest user enumeration, REST surface coverage, IDOR probing across sessions, and a deliverable-ready report all require stitching together multiple manual steps. [sfmap](https://github.com/n3rada/sfmap) does it in one command.

 ### M365

 - [msauth-browser](https://github.com/n3rada/msauth-browser): A Python 3 tool that uses the Playwright browser automation library to extract Microsoft OAuth tokens.
 Ideal when you need to authenticate as a user and retrieve their login tokens in order to send emails, for example.